ocaml/ocaml.org/data/tutorials/lg_08_error_handling.md

 | None -> None
 ```

-`bind` having flipped parameter with respect to `map` allows to use it as custom
+`bind` having flipped parameter with respect to `map` allows using it as a [binding operator](/manual/bindingops.html), which is an extension of OCaml providing means to create “custom `let`”.
+Here is how it goes:
-let binder:
 ```ocaml
 # let ( let* ) = Option.bind;;
 val ( let* ) : 'a option -> ('a -> 'b option) -> 'b option = <fun>